bazmonk/minibook-dual-accelerometer/README.md

 A number of 2-in-1 convertible laptops today lack a hardware hinge-position sensor, and instead use a pair of accelerometers to determine the relative positions of the base and display.
 Some such laptops do this transparently in firmware, but others (such as my Chuwi MiniBook X) require software to interpret the accelerometer outputs and notify the firmware appropriately.
 In the Windows 11 installation that the MiniBook X ships with, this appears to all be handled inside the accelerometer driver (`mxc6655angle.dll`)

 This repo is an attempt to implement a similar 'software angle sensor' for Linux.
 Since floating-point math is frowned-upon inside the Linux kernel, we cannot do this entirely inside a driver as in Windows.
-Instead, we have separate driver and userspace components:

-- The driver (`chuwi-dual-accel`) exposes the accelerometers to userspace and provides a sysfs property to trigger the switch between laptop and tablet mode.

-- The userspace service (`angle-sensor`) evaluates accelerometer data to determine the hinge angle, and notifies the firmware appropriately using the sysfs property exposed by the driver.
+Instead, we have separate driver and userspace components: the kernel exposes accelerometer data to userspace, and provides a mechanism to notify the firmware of tablet-mode changes.
+Meanwhile, on the userspace side, a service interprets the accelerometer data, and notifies the driver (which in turn notifies the firmware) of any mode changes.

 When the driver triggers a switch into or out tablet mode, the firmware disables or enables the keyboard and touchpad, and issues an HID tablet-mode-switch event, just as would happen if there was a physical switch.
 Most desktop environments recognise these events, and enable or disable screen rotation, and change UI elements as appropriate.

 ## Why reinvent the wheel?